-Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to leverage them on your first headless project.
+Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to use them on your first headless project.

 Headless implementation is increasingly becoming important for delivering experiences to your audience, wherever they are and regardless of channel.